‘GoT Season 7 Finale: Will It Leak Too? A Recap Of Everything You Need To Know Before Episode 7 Comes

 Speaking to the Hollywood Foreign Press Association as cited by Express UK, the 30-year-old British actor described the seventh and final episode of the Game of Thrones‘ penultimate season as “incredible,” hinting that it will “set the template for next year.”
 Check out the rest of his interview below.

 What do you think of this article?
-Sound off in the comments below.
+Sound off in the comments section below.

 [Featured Image by HBO]